Does Yoga provide more improvements in health and fitness than Pilates? Which one is easier to get started?

 - Proper exercise - The asanas (exercises and postures) should be performed in a slow and relaxed manner.

-- Proper breathing - Proper breathing techniques releases the energy (prana) to recharge the body.
-Emphasis is laid on the Pranayam breathing technique.
+- Proper breathing - Proper breathing techniques release energy (prana) to recharge the body.
+Emphasis is placed on the Pranayama breathing technique.

-- Proper relaxation - Physical, mental and spiritual relaxation is important and is included in between asanas.
+- Proper relaxation - Physical, mental and spiritual relaxation is important and is included between asanas.

-- Positive thinking and meditation - Considered therapeutic and aims at uniting the body with mind and spirit and helps people find harmony and release stress.
+- Positive thinking and meditation - Considered therapeutic, this aims to unite body with mind and spirit, helping people find harmony and release stress.

 There are 6 basic principles of Pilates.
 They are: